Prof Patrick Miller

 Killer whales are generalist predators as a species, but each population seems to be remarkably specialized on certain prey types.
 This project seeks to describe natural behaviour of killer whales in the North Atlantic, focusing upon interatctions between foraging behaviour, social interactions and acoustic communication of herring-feeding killer whales.
 Work in this area also seeks to explore interactions of killer whales with other speces, and how killer whales respond to underwater noise.

 Effects of noise on cetaceans and other animals

 The underwater environment is subject to the input of noise from human activities, but there are wide gaps in our understanding about how noise might affect marine mammals.
 My work within the international collaboration known as '3S' has focused on describing how several species of cetaceans respond to experimental presentation of sonar and various control sounds including killer whale sounds.
 To aid in management of this important problem, a key component of this work is to determine the levels of noise at which responses start I am using animal models ranging from the fruit fly D montana to long-finned pilot whale to explore how noise influences communication systems and how signallers might respond to noise within ecological and evolutionary time scales.

-1 (of 1 published available) for pm29 with keyword Abundance clear keyword filter. (source: University of St Andrews PURE)
+for pm29 with keyword culture clear keyword filter. (source: University of St Andrews PURE)

 Contact Details:Prof Patrick Miller

 tel: 01334 463554

 School of Biology

 IBANS Animal Cognition